 As a liberal arts student, you work across a range of subjects, which prepares you to take advantage of a variety of career opportunities.
 Your degree is about adaptation and innovation and these skills are highly valued in every job sector.

-You may have studied history, politics, psychology or sociology, and this has enabled you to think about process, power, people and society.
 Remember, the strength of a liberal arts degree is the broad knowledge that you have obtained by studying across subjects.

 What skills will I gain during my degree?